matterxleben/StockPickr/README.md

 ## StockPickr
-Stock Pickr is a stock recommendation program that uses K Nearest Neighbours to recommend the top 5 stocks based on the user's preferences.
+Stock Pickr is a stock recommendation program that uses K Nearest Neighbours to recommend the top 5 stocks to a user based on their preferences.
 This program was built during the course "MSCI 436: Decision Support Systems" for our term-long project

 ### Technologies & Model Selection:
 - Python